Receive one-on-one academic help through Illinois's many tutoring programs.

 2021 Chemistry Annex

 The DIA provides individual tutoring and study hall hours to all student athletes.
-Visit their website for more information and resources.
+Visit the DIA website for more information and resources.

 Irwin Academic Services Center